tjmclain/YarnSpinner-GodotSharp/README.md

   - Commands cannot return `IEnumerator` because Unity-style `Coroutine`s are not supported in Godot.
 - Dialogue Views
   - There is no `DialogueViewBase` class for Dialouge Views to inherit from; instead there are individual interfaces:
   - IDialogueStartedHandler
   - IDialogueCompleteHandler
   - IRunLineHandler
   - IRunOptionsHandler
   - To create a Dialogue View:
   - Create a class that inherits from `Godot.Control` (or one of its subclasses)
   - Implement one or more of the above interfaces in that class
   - Dialogue Views are stored in a `DialogueViewGroup` rather than in `DialougeRunner`
   - `DialogueViewGroup` should be the main container for the other dialogue views
   - `DialogueViewGroup`s can contain other `DialogueViewGroup`s

-## Migrating from Unity

 TODO